Nurturing intergenerational friendships across our care communities

 We often hear about stepping outside ourselves, but rarely about stepping outside our generation - Chriss Jami.

-Each day across our Opal care communities we are fortunate to learn from the wisdom of our residents, and our residents enjoy the surprise and delight that children of all ages bring to their lives.
+Each day across our Care Communities we are fortunate to learn from the wisdom of our residents, and our residents enjoy the surprise and delight that children of all ages bring to their lives.

-Enabling our residents to maintain relationships with people across the generations – just like they have done all their lives – is an important part of living in an Opal care community.
-Our homes have long nurtured relationships with local schools offering programs that provide learning opportunities for everyone involved.
+Enabling our residents to maintain relationships with people across the generations – just like they have done all their lives – is an important part of living in our Care Community.
+Our Care Communities have long nurtured relationships with local schools offering programs that provide learning opportunities for everyone involved.

 Through our partnerships with pre-schools, primary and high schools in our communities, residents and students have the opportunity to connect, engage and spend time interacting through mutual interests.
 This might be through writing letters to one another, exchanging homemade gifts and artwork, or spending time together in different activities such as reading or doing a puzzle.
 More recently, this engagement has been broadened through the use of technology, particularly while COVID-19 meant visitors were fewer.